Broken CSS and JS files for SEO

 What SEO issue is this page dealing with?

-Discover how missing JS and CSS files impact SEO and user experience, and learn how to identify, resolve and prevent these issues.
+Discover how missing JS and CSS files impact SEO and user experience and learn how to identify, resolve and prevent these issues.
 Ensure your website functions flawlessly by understanding the nuances of broken files and implementing effective solutions.

-Optimising CSS & JavaScript for Better SEO Shane Parkins on Fixing Broken CSS & JS Files for SEO
+Optimising CSS & JavaScript for Better SEO

 Shane Parkins has over 14 years of experience in search, helping businesses solve technical SEO challenges that impact rankings, user experience, and site performance.
 A common but often overlooked issue is broken CSS and JavaScript files, which can cause layout issues, slow page speeds, and failed indexing of critical elements.